stephenjohnlimb/boot2/AgileDevelopment.md

 You can argue the refactoring as gone a bit too far (or not far enough!), but you can see the progression in agile development.
 At each stage you have something runnable, this activity (including writing this blurb) took a few hours.

-I have separated out all the logic concerns here, the `UserIdentifierValidator` just runs a `Predicate` and delegates the mapping of the result to one of two `Suppliers` (even these could have been passed in - if we really wanted to separate those concerns even more).
+I have separated out all the logical concerns here, the `UserIdentifierValidator` just runs a `Predicate` and delegates the mapping of the result to one of two `Suppliers` (even these could have been passed in - if we really wanted to separate those concerns even more).